.png)

 31%

-A larger middle-income population also contributes to the restoration of crucial rungs on the social and economic ladder that have eroded over time and prevented many in low-income communities from accessing greater social and economic mobility.
+According to the Pew Charitable Trusts, "A vibrant and substantial middle class is widely considered essential for economic health and social stability in any community."
+A larger middle-income population can also contribute to the restoration of crucial rungs on the social and economic ladder that have eroded over time in Philadelphia and prevented many in low-income communities from accessing greater social and economic mobility.